Michael Beschloss: Early life

-Beschloss was born in Chicago, grew up in Flossmoor, Illinois, and was educated at Eaglebrook School, Phillips Academy (Andover, MA), Williams College and Harvard University.
-He majored in political science, working under James MacGregor Burns at Williams, from which he graduated with Highest Honors, and earned an MBA at Harvard Business School, with the original intention of writing history while serving as a foundation executive.
+Beschloss was born in Chicago, grew up in Flossmoor, Illinois which is south of Chicago, to Ruth and Morris Beschloss, who was a Jewish refugee from Nazi Germany.
+Beschloss was a student at Eaglebrook School in Deerfield, Massachusetts; Phillips Academy in Andover, Massachusetts; Williams College in Williamstown, Massachusetts; and Harvard University.
+He majored in political science, studying under James MacGregor Burns at Williams College from which he graduated with Highest Honors, and earned an MBA at Harvard Business School, originally intending to write about history while he held a position as an executive at a foundation.

 Career

-Beschloss has been a frequent commentator on the PBS NewsHour and is the NBC News Presidential Historian.
-He is a trustee of the White House Historical Association and the National Archives Foundation and he also sits on the board of the Smithsonian's National Museum of American History.
-He has been a trustee of the Thomas Jefferson Foundation (Monticello), the Urban Institute, the University of Virginia's Miller Center of Public Affairs and the PEN/Faulkner Foundation.
+Beschloss has been a frequent commentator on the PBS NewsHour and is an NBC News presidential historian.
+He is a trustee of the White House Historical Association and the National Archives Foundation.
+He sits on the board of the Smithsonian's National Museum of American History and has been a trustee of the Thomas Jefferson Foundation (Monticello), the Urban Institute, the University of Virginia's Miller Center of Public Affairs and the PEN/Faulkner Foundation.

 He also sat on the advisory board to the Abraham Lincoln Bicentennial Commission and was a member of the President's Commission on White House Fellowships.
-He has held appointments in history at the Smithsonian Institution, as a Senior Associate Member at St. Antony's College (University of Oxford), a visiting scholar at the Harvard University Russian Research Center, a Senior Fellow of the Annenberg Foundation, and a Montgomery Fellow and Dorsett Fellow at Dartmouth College.
+He held appointments in history at the Smithsonian Institution, as a senior associate member at St. Antony's College (University of Oxford), a visiting scholar at the Harvard University Russian Research Center, a Senior Fellow of the Annenberg Foundation, and a Montgomery Fellow and Dorsett Fellow at Dartmouth College.
 Since 2014, he has been chair of the annual Robert F. Kennedy Book Awards.

-Beschloss has appeared on The Daily Show in 2003, 2005, 2006, 2007, and 2010.
+He has appeared on The Daily Show in 2003, 2005, 2006, 2007, and 2010.
 He was portrayed by Chris Kattan on NBC's Saturday Night Live on February 14, 1998.

-He started a Twitter account, @BeschlossDC, in October 2012.
-It appears on Time magazine's list of "Best Twitter Feeds of 2013".
-He also has contributed columns on history under the title HistorySource to The New York Times.

-Beschloss is also the editor of Washington by Meg Greenfield (2001) and Essays in Honor of James MacGregor Burns (with Thomas Cronin) (1988).
+Beschloss has had a X account, @BeschlossDC, since October 2012.
+Time included his account in their "Best Twitter Feeds of 2013".
+He has contributed columns on history with the title HistorySource to The New York Times.
+He is also the editor of Washington by Meg Greenfield (2001) and Essays in Honor of James MacGregor Burns (with Thomas Cronin) in 1988.